raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 Simple PHP script to extract used CSS from a Google Chrome Devtools coverage JSON export.
 The export feature was added in Chrome 73

+Note: This script was created to work when you 'record' in DevTools coverage across pages.
+Behaviour of the coverage tool seems to change over time (see: https://bugs.chromium.org/p/chromium/issues/detail?id=811983) and no longer records coverage across pages.
+You can still use it on one page but there's no real point in that.

 Update the following variables:

 **$target_css** = relative URL of the specific stylesheet you want to parse from the coverage export